jckpn/lboro-comp-vision-notes/Computer Vision.md

 - Larger kernel size $\to$ more blurred
 - Can also use a **weighted average filter**: assign different weights to each pixel, typically prioritising the centre
 - **Gaussian blur** is an example of a weighted average filter
-- **Median filters** replace the pixel's value with the median of values in the kernel, which is better for noise reduction
+- **Median filters** replace the pixel’s value with the median of values in the kernel, which is better for noise reduction

 ### Convolutions & Spatial Filters